-Succession Planning: 3 Tips to Ensure the Success of Your Successor
+Succession Planning: 3 Tips to Ensure the Success

 I recently started watching a despicable television series on HBO called Succession.
 I hate it!
 I loathe the characters.
 The acting feels wooden.
 The domineering patriarch founder Logan Roy (probably based on the business empire of Rupert Murdoch) is obnoxious and brash, and his sniveling, squabbling children, the successors to his empire, are beyond repugnant to me.
 I decided to give it a few more episodes, hoping I will learn something about the rules of succession.
 And, so while I am disturbed by the characters in this TV series, it reinforces some lessons to share with others.